sakshidive/Customer-Churn-Analysis-for-Bank/README.md

 - Customers aged 51-60 have the highest churn rate at 56.2% followed by those aged 41-50.
 - Customers with low credit scores and low account balance are significantly more likely to churn.
 - Germany has the highest churn rate at 32.4%, making up 40% of the total churned customers.
 - France and Spain have churn rate of 16.7% and 16.2% making up 39.8% and 20.3% of total churned customers.
+- Customers using Product 1 exhibit the highest churn rate compared to other products.
 - Female customers exhibit a higher churn rate compared to male customers.

 ## Skills Learned